kadena-community/kadena.js/packages/apps/docs/src/docs/invest/ledger.md

 ---
-title: Ledger User Guide
+title: Use Ledger User Guide
 description: Ledger User Guide
-menu: Ledger
+menu: Wallets
-label: Ledger User Guide
+label: Use Ledger hardware wallet
 order: 3
 layout: full
 ---

-# Ledger User Guide
+# Use a Ledger hardware wallet

----

-## Short Introduction

-In this doc you will learn how to install the Kadena App, connect to the Kadena Transfer Tool, view token balances, send tokens, and receive tokens using your Ledger Device.
+In this doc, you will learn how to install the Kadena App, connect to the Kadena Transfer Tool, view token balances, send tokens, and receive tokens using your Ledger Device.

 Before you start, make sure: